-Dial-up data service provides connectivity through the Iridium satellite network to another Iridium modem, to the public switch telephone network (PSTN), to the Defense Switch Network (DSN), to a remote LAN (e.g., a corporate network) or to an Internet Service Provider (ISP) at a nominal data rate of 2.4 kilobits per second (kbps).
+Dial-up data service provides connectivity through the Iridium satellite network to another Iridium modem, to the public switched telephone network (PSTN), to the Defense Switch Network (DSN), to a remote LAN (e.g., a corporate network), or to an internet service provider (ISP) at a nominal data rate of 2.4 kilobits per second (kbps).
 The connection time involving user authentication and handshaking (or modem training) can range from 15 to 30 seconds.
-For an Iridium-to-Iridium call, dial-up data service offers an additional option known as Data-After-Voice or DAV.
+For an Iridium-to-Iridium call, dial-up data service offers an additional option known as Data After Voice (DAV).
 Similar to a voice call, a DAV call is routed directly from one Iridium modem to another Iridium modem without going through the gateway.